MSkogsmo/acc-project/README.md

 build them again and push them to dockerhub then change the compose file to fetch the new ones.

 to run it on the cloud:
-remove the comments # in the compose file
 >curl -fsSL https://get.docker.com -o get-docker.sh

 >sh get-docker.sh